laserdisc-io/tamer/README.md

 Start the `runS3.sh` program which contains some example environment variables.
 If tamer works you should see messages appearing in the kafka gui.

+#### Known Issues

+The file list from the bucket is not synchronized with the main thread.
+This means that oftentimes, when tamer resumes, you have to wait the minimum time interval between S3 fetches before seeing some activity.
+This happens because the main thread may start processing before the file list is downloaded.
+This should not impinge on functionality.

 ## License

 Tamer is licensed under the **[MIT License](LICENSE)** (the "License"); you may not use this software except in